asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Reference/Output Format Specification/Metadata Schema/Metadata Schema.md

 Structural fields act as semantic indicators that help identify important content features.
 Formatting indicators like has_bold and has_italic can signal emphasis, while has_urls and has_emails identify link-rich content.
 These fields enable content-based filtering and ranking in retrieval systems.

 Content-specific fields allow for targeted retrieval based on content type.
 Systems can filter for code chunks using the language field, find tables using row_count and column_count, or identify list structures with list_type.
 This enables specialized processing and presentation of different content types.

+The new table grouping fields (is_table_group and table_group_count) significantly enhance retrieval for documents with related tables by keeping contextually connected tables together.
+This prevents fragmentation of related information across multiple chunks, improving the quality of retrieved results for table-heavy content.

 Overlap fields provide contextual continuity between chunks, reducing the risk of missing important information at chunk boundaries.
 The previous_content and next_content fields in metadata mode offer explicit context without modifying the core content, allowing retrieval systems to consider surrounding context when ranking results.